This mini-site serves as companion to Moonbound, the new novel by Robin Sloan, published by MCD×FSG.

 A writer sometimes writes a message for herself, to be read when she begins to understand it.

 Let’s be clear: at the time she added that line to A Wizard of Earthsea’s conclusion, Ursula K. Le Guin had no idea why a person would “sail the Dragons’ Run”.
 What did she know?
 She knew a great line.
 She knew a charismatic phrase.
-“The Tombs of Atuan” rings with such a clear tone that it became the title of the next book in the series.
-“The Ring of Erreth-Akbe” is so delicious that it set the plot in motion.
+“The Tombs of Atuan” rings with such a clear tone, it became the title of the next book in the series.
+“The Ring of Erreth-Akbe” is so delicious, it set the plot in motion.

 So!
 I stole from her this technique, consciously, entirely.
 To Moonbound, I have added lines that ring, even if I don’t yet understand them.
-I have issued assignments to my future self.
+I have issued assignments to myself.
 I have laid traps.

 The Books of Earthsea is as beautiful an omnibus edition as you’ll ever find.
 It offers a captivating sequence of stories, AND, I am telling you, in these collected commentaries, the introductions and afterwords, there is lurking a whole course on fiction writing, particularly writing over time, the way it can correct and compound.